Access session | PRA for Desktop

 Screen sharing tools

-Screen control icon: While viewing the remote computer, start or stop control of the remote keyboard and mouse.
+Image of the Start or Stop Control of Remote Keyboard and Mouse icon.: While viewing the remote computer, start or stop control of the remote keyboard and mouse.
 Representatives using a macOS system can send CTRL+Left-Click through the connected screen sharing session to the remote system by using CTRL+CMD+Left-Click.

-Customer control icon: If your permissions allow, you can disable the remote user's screen view and mouse and keyboard input.
+Image of the Disable Remote User Screen View and Input icon.: If your permissions allow, you can disable the remote user's screen view and mouse and keyboard input.
 The end user's view of the privacy screen clearly explains that the BeyondTrust user has disabled the end user's view.
 The end user can regain control at any time by pressing Ctrl+Alt+Del.
 Alternatively, disable the end user's mouse and keyboard input while still allowing them to view the screen.
 When input is restricted, an orange border appears around the end user's monitors, and a message indicates that the BeyondTrust user has mouse and keyboard control.
 The end user can regain control at any time by pressing Ctrl+Alt+Del.
 Restricted endpoint interaction is available only when accessing macOS or Windows computers.
 Restricted customer interaction is available only when supporting Windows computers.
 In Windows Vista and above, the endpoint client must be elevated.
 On Windows 8, this feature is limited to disabling the mouse and keyboard.

-Annotations icon: Annotation tools allow easier collaboration during shared sessions.
+Image of the Annotation Tools icon.: Annotation tools allow easier collaboration during shared sessions.
 A number of tools are available, including shapes and free drawing.

-Annotations icon: Send a Ctrl-Alt-Del command to the remote computer.
+Image of the Ctrl-Alt-Del Command icon.: Send a Ctrl-Alt-Del command to the remote computer.

-Run Special Action icon: Perform a special action on the remote system.
+Image of the Special Actions icon.: Perform a special action on the remote system.
 Based on remote operating system and configuration, available tasks will vary.
 Canned scripts available to the user appear in a fly-out menu.
 With the Run As special action on a Windows® system, you may select credentials from an Endpoint Credential Manager.
 Use of the Endpoint Credential Manager requires a separate services agreement with BeyondTrust.
 Once a services agreement is in place, you may download the required middleware from the BeyondTrust Support Portal.
 In a Remote Desktop Services or virtual desktop environment with an elevated session, you can switch between active sessions on the same machine using the Terminal Sessions option in the Special Actions dropdown during a screen sharing session.
 This option is available in any environment that uses Remote Desktop Services to manage virtual sessions, provided there are other active sessions and the representative has the permission to use elevated special actions.

-Annotations icon: Access a dropdown of available smart card readers on your local system.
+Image of the Available Smart Card Readers icon.: Access a dropdown of available smart card readers on your local system.
 Use the virtual smart card to perform administrative actions, running programs in another user context or even logging in as another user.
 The appropriate virtual smart card drivers must be installed on both your local system and the remote system, with their services running.

-Performance and Qualityicon: Select the color optimization mode to view the remote screen.
+Image of the Color Optomization Mode icon.: Select the color optimization mode to view the remote screen.
 If you are going to be primarily sharing video, select Video Optimized; otherwise select between Black and White (uses less bandwidth), Few Colors, More Colors, or Full Color (uses more bandwidth).
 Both Video Optimized and Full Color modes allow you to view the actual desktop wallpaper.

 • When in full screen mode, special keys are passed through to the remote system.
 This includes but is not limited to modifier keys, function keys, and the Windows Start key.